ProtoXylos/TheNidavellirProject-Free/README.md

 - **Invalid Message Size Handling**: Messages that don't match the expected size or have an invalid read count are discarded.
 This prevents potential buffer overflows and memory corruption.

 - **Message Type Validation**: The patch checks for specific message types and sizes, ensuring only valid messages are processed.
-Suspicious message types or incorrect sizes are ignored.
+Suspicious message types or incorrect sizes are ignored:

-- **Command Buffer Exploit Prevention**: The patch specifically targets certain command buffer messages (`'e'` type) that could be exploited remotely, preventing the triggering of popups and other unwanted side effects.
+  - **Type `102`**: This is identified as a crash message type.
+If a message of this type is received with size 102, the patch prevents it from being processed to avoid crashing the game.

+  - **Type `2`**: This type corresponds to a popup message, which is blocked to prevent disruptive popups during gameplay.

+  - **Type `e`**: This type corresponds to remote command buffer (Cbuf) messages, which can be exploited remotely.
+The patch ensures that these messages are ignored to prevent potential misuse.

 - **Overflow Protection**: Additional checks are added to prevent buffer overflow scenarios when handling message data.
 If an overflow is detected, the message is discarded to prevent a crash.